You can download the full agenda here

 The Group on Earth Observations is undertaking a Mid-Term Evaluation to assess the progress in achieving the aims of the GEO Strategic Plan 2016-2025.
 Members from the MTE Team will present their approach and preliminary results from their review.
 They will be available to answer questions from participants and the discussion will provide the evaluation team with inputs directly from the GEO community.

-In order to ensure that a demand-driven and impact-oriented Capacity Development methodology is applied within the GEO work programme, there is an expressed need to also strengthen the capacities and capabilities of the contributors to the GEO work programme.
+In order to ensure that a demand-driven and impact-oriented Capacity Development methodology is applied within the GEO Work Programme, there is an expressed need to also strengthen the capacities and capabilities.
 This session is aimed to share examples on how the GEO Flagships, Initiatives and Regional GEO’s organise and develop their capacity development programme in a co-design process and how this contributes to a results-oriented GEOSS.

 Thursday 18 June 2020

-Those interactions can go in both directions, downscaling GEO activities to specific regions and contexts or bringing local and regional knowledge to the attention of the GEO community.
+Those interactions can go in both directions, including GEO activities in specific regions and contexts or bringing local and regional knowledge to the attention of the GEO community.
 In addition to examples stemming from the GEO flagships, initiatives and community activities, there will be additional examples covering the GEOSS infrastructure and how regional GEOs can integrate themselves in its architecture.

 Earth Observation (EO) data has proven to contain powerful information for the monitoring of the Earth’s surface and atmosphere on a global, regional, and local scale, in particular by providing significant information on coastal regions.
 The exploitation of EO data combined with in-situ data for water and coastal applications has significantly increased in recent years and has been the topic of various international publications.
 This session will aim to highlight the integration and applicability of these datasets to address coastal issues including the demonstration of tangible examples on how it has been utilized by GEO initiatives.